skozawa/Comainu/Readme_commandline.txt

     --luwmrph        LUWMRPH         whether to output morphology of long-unit-word LUWMRPH:=with|without
                                        (curr: 'with')
-    --luwmodel       LUWMODEL        specify the type of the model for boundary of long-unit-word LUWMODEL:=SVM|CRF
+    --luwmodel-type  LUWMODEL_TYPE   specify the type of the model for boundary of long-unit-word LUWMODEL_TYPE:=SVM|CRF
                                        (curr: 'CRF')
     --perl                      PERL                    specify PERL
     --java                      JAVA                    specify JAVA